xuankimtran/docs-1/pages/katalon-analytics/docs/testops-navigation.md

 # As a Member

-After signing in to [Katalon TestOps](https://testops.katalon.io/login), the TestOps hompage appears.
+After signing in to [Katalon TestOps](https://testops.katalon.io/login), the TestOps homepage appears.

 On the top left corner, you can see your current Organization's name.
 If you click on it, you can:

 * see the list of all organizations you belong to.

+    > Notes:
+    >
+    > You can click on the downward arrow next to an Organization to see the Projects.
+If you click on a Project, you will be navigated to the Project's Dashboard.
 * create a new organization.
 See: [Create Organization and Project](https://docs.katalon.com/katalon-analytics/docs/kt-create-org.html).

 On the top right corner, if you click on the *Settings* icon, you can see the **TestOps Settings** section in which you can navigate to:
 * **Team Management**: where you can manage all your TestOps teams.
 * **Project Management**: where you can manage all your TestOps projects.

-On the top right corner, if you click on the *Profile* icon, you can navigate to:
+On the top right corner, if you click on the *Avatar* icon, you can navigate to:

 * **View Profile**: where you can see your account information.
 * **Notification Settings**: where you can configure notifications and find Katalon API keys.